-&lt;sup>270 J. F. Hollifield, T. K. Wong, The Politics of International Migration How Can We "Bring The State Back In?" in C. B. Brettell, J. F. Hollifield (eds.), Migration Theory Talking across Disciplines, 3rd Edition, Routledge, New York and London, 2015, p.520.
+357 J. F. Hollifield, T. K. Wong, The Politics of International Migration How Can We "Bring The State Back In?" in C. B. Brettell, J. F. Hollifield (eds.), Migration Theory Talking across Disciplines, 3rd Edition, Routledge, New York and London, 2015, p.520.

-&lt;sup>271 B. Buzan, L. Hansen, The Evolution of International Security Studies, Cambridge University Press, New York, 2009, p.214.
+358 B. Buzan, L. Hansen, The Evolution of International Security Studies, Cambridge University Press, New York, 2009, p.214.

-&lt;sup>272 B. Buzan, O. Waever, J. De Wilde, Security A New Framework for Analysis, Lynne Rienner Publishers, New York and London, 1998, pp.23-25.
+359 B. Buzan, O. Waever, J. De Wilde, Security A New Framework for Analysis, Lynne Rienner Publishers, New York and London, 1998, pp.23-25.

-society.
+Demirtaş states that according to the Copenhagen School, there should be some components in order to maintain a successful securitization.
+First of all, the subject should be constructed as an existential threat against the State or the society.
+Within this framework, refugees are the most instrumentalised persons for the last couple years that the extreme right and nationalist parties claim that refugees damage the identity and the value of the State and society.
 Secondly, the referent object is located at the core of the securitization discourse, and it represents the object which the threat is addressed to.
 In this context, the State, society, and the economic structure can be regarded as the referent object since the refugees pose a threat to the homogeneous feature of the integrity of the State, identity of the society, and put the border security and social security system in danger.
-The Copenhagen School also emphasized the importance of the audience during the securitization process.
+Demirtaş adds that the Copenhagen School also emphasized the importance of the audience during the securitization process.
 The target point of the decision-makers' discourse is the audience, who generally corresponds to the society.
-They try to convince the audience -in other words the voters- of the threat that it will jeopardise the security of the State, therefore strong and effective precautions are needed to be taken including military actions.
+They try to convince the audience -in other words the voters- of the threat that it will jeopardise the security of the State, therefore strong and effective precautions are needed to be taken including military actions.360

 Securitization of the migration in Europe is a process with multiple-actors and aiming to reach some certain securitization outcomes.
 Radical right parties are the most important actors of the securitization process in Europe.
-Rejecting the multiculturalism, putting forward the "first our country" motto, defending the Christian values, and advocating the Islamophobia are the common themes integrated into the securitization discourse of some European countries.
-Another possible and perhaps indirect consequence is that it limits multilateral international cooperation to manage migration, as security (police, military, intelligence) measures are usually designed and implemented within the framework of nation states.
+Rejecting the multiculturalism, putting forward the "first our country" motto, defending the Christian values, and advocating the Islamophobia are the common themes integrated into the securitization discourse of some European countries.361 Another possible and perhaps indirect consequence is that it limits multilateral international cooperation to manage migration, as security (police, military, intelligence) measures are usually designed and implemented within the framework of nation states.
 This in turn leads directly to unilateral actions by nation states, with all its consequences being passed on to other countries.